 ✨ Oleodigit: A major breakthrough for the oilseed industry! ✨

-The Actia OLEODIGIT Joint Technology Unit (UMT) has been approved by the French Ministry of Agriculture, Food Sovereignty and Forestry, and by the General Directorate for Education and Research.
+The Actia OLEODIGIT Joint Technology Unit (UMT) has received accreditation from the Ministry of Agriculture, Food Sovereignty, and Forestry, as well as from the Directorate General of Education and Research.

-This innovative initiative responds to the industry's challenges by leveraging the potential of AI and Digital Twins:
+This innovative initiative addresses the challenges facing the industry by leveraging thepotential of AI and digital twins:

 ✅ Guarantee optimum product and co-product quality